56kcloud/Training/Docker/kickstart/chapters/webapps.md

 java                   7                   21f6ce84e43c        8 days ago          587.7 MB
 ```

-Above is a list of images that I've pulled from the registry and those I've created myself (we'll shortly see how).
+Above is a list of images that we've pulled from the Docker registry and images I created myself (we'll shortly see how).
 You will have a different list of images on your machine.
-The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier for that image.
+The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier or hash for that image.

-For simplicity, you can think of an image akin to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
+For simplicity, you can think of an image functions similarly to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
 When you do not provide a specific version number, the client defaults to `latest`.

-For example you could pull a specific version of `ubuntu` image as follows:
+For example, let's pull a specific version of `ubuntu` image as follows:

 ```
 $ docker image pull ubuntu:12.04